jfmengels/elm-review-scope/README.md

 ## Documentation

 You can view the docs at https://elm-doc-preview.netlify.com/?repo=jfmengels/elm-review-scope.
-(TODO: Need to publish `elm-review` v2 for this link to work.
-In the meantime, I recommend looking at the source code.)

 ## Example use for modules rules